osegbotonie/enterprise-m365-administration-lab/README.md

 The aim is to design and build identity, access, security, device management, and collaboration controls the way a real, growing organization would need them, and to back each decision with evidence from a live M365 E5 tenant rather than just writing about how it should theoretically work.

-**Last updated:** August 2026 - identity lifecycle (Joiner/Mover/Leaver), Privileged Access, all five Conditional Access policies, Exchange/Teams/SharePoint governance, and monitoring/auditing are all built and evidenced.
-Intune device management design is documented.
-Additional automation and a project retrospective are next.
+**Status:** Complete.
+This lab covers the full scope originally planned - identity lifecycle, privileged access, Conditional Access, device management design, collaboration governance, monitoring and alerting, two rounds of PowerShell automation, and a closing retrospective.
+See the retrospective (doc 23) for what I'd do differently at real scale.

 ---